How we gather evidence in our regulatory and disciplinary investigations

 If we need information from someone we do not regulate, we can sometimes ask the High Court to order them to provide it.

-The court will make an order only if it is satisfied that it is likely that the information is held by that person, and that there is reasonable cause to believe that it is likely to be of material significance to an investigation into the same types of issues for which we are able to compel information from a regulated person.
+The court will make an order only if it is satisfied that it is likely that the information is held by that person, and that there is reasonable cause to believe that it is likely to be of material significance to our investigation.

-The cost of this can be kept reasonable by cooperation and we will look favourably on paying the proper and reasonable costs of people who provide information, perhaps by agreeing in advance what the court will be asked to consider ordering.
+The cost of this can be kept reasonable by cooperation and we will look favourably on paying the proper and reasonable costs of people who provide information.
+This could be by agreeing in advance what the court will be asked to consider ordering.

 Our powers include: